opendp/tumult-docs/public/analytics/v0.6/_sources/tutorials/first-steps.rst.txt

    |54215|
    +-----+

+We have just evaluated our first differentially private query!
-If you're running this code along with the tutorial, you might see different values!
+If you're running this code along with the tutorial, you might see different values.
 This is a central characteristic of differential privacy: it injects some randomization (we call this *noise*) in the execution of the query.
 Let's evaluate the same query again to demonstrate this.

 .. testcode::